R Tutorials Top Banner

 missing values in object

-Another thing you may have noticed--R does not require the vectors it is working with in a formula to actually be in a data frame.
+Another thing you may have noticed--R does not require the vectors it is working with in a formula to be in a data frame.
 They can be ordinary vectors in the workspace, as long as one is a proper response variable vector, and the other can be considered (coerced to) a factor.
 I.e., the procedure will work as long as it has proper data-frame-like vectors to work with.

 > ls()

-[1] "InsectSprays" "new.data" "spray"
+[1] "InsectSprays" "new.data" "sprays"

 Don't forget to clean up your mess.